We’re Here When Your Pet Needs Us Most – Emergency Veterinary Medicine by BluePearl Appleton WI

 On the job

-Dr. Ruth Peters is experience in both general practice and emergency-only service.
-She is also trained in acupuncture.
-Pain control in its various and changing forms is her passion and she also finds treating toxicities and inappropriate ingestions very gratifying.
+Dr. Ruth Peters brings extensive experience in both general practice and emergency services as well as acupuncture.
+Her passion is pain control in its various and changing forms, and she finds treating toxicities and inappropriate ingestions very gratifying.

 Education

-• Doctor of Veterinary Medicine, Virginia-Maryland Regional College, Blacksburg VA
+• Doctor of Veterinary Medicine, Virginia-Maryland College of Veterinary Medicine, Blacksburg

 Off duty